aspose-words/Aspose.Words-Documentation/java/what-s-new-in-aspose-words-for-java/_index.md

 - A new public property [ContinuousSectionPageNumberingRestart](https://apireference.aspose.com/words/java/com.aspose.words/layoutoptions#ContinuousSectionPageNumberingRestart) has been added to control the behavior for computing page numbers when a continuous section restarts page numbering.
 - An ability to work with Framesets has been added.
 This is the first simple API which is going to be extended upon your requests.
 Just tell us what you need.
 - A new PDF save option [ExportLanguageToSpanTag](https://apireference.aspose.com/words/java/com.aspose.words/pdfsaveoptions#ExportLanguageToSpanTag) has been added.
 This option enables users to customize how the `/Lang` entry should be exported.
 It can be useful for compatibility with some screen readers.
 - A new public field updating callback has been implemented.
-This enables you to have your own custom methods called during field update.
+This allows you to have your own custom methods called during field update.

 {{% alert color="primary" %}}